Albany, New York Overview

 Albany Fact #4

-A city that nearly 100,000 people call home, Albany’s many neighborhoods offer something for everyone.
-From handsome Brownstones to stately Colonials on tree-lined streets, Albany has a wide variety of housing stock.
-As the largest municipality in the Capital Region, a Metropolitan Statistical Area (MSA) of nearly 1 million, Albany provides a combination of urban and suburban.
+A city that nearly 100,000 people call home, Albany’s many neighborhoods offer a variety of residential options, from handsome Brownstones to stately Colonials on tree-lined streets.
+As the largest municipality in the Capital Region, a Metropolitan Statistical Area (MSA) of nearly 1 million, Albany provides a combination of urban and suburban living.